Kamor/Dolfo/README.md

 - taleus.lua prototyp trainer for ranged weapon skills

 New food system:
-- apply.c capped food to only eat one food same time
+- apply.c capped food to only eat one food same time, implemented % food
-- lib/artifacts new potions
+- lib/artifacts new potions + new % potions
+- dev/testpotions.lua script
 - scripts/alchemist.lua and new npc in guildhall_a_030a selling potions